nens/threedi-docs/source/d_qgis_plugin.rst

 Statistical tool
 ^^^^^^^^^^^^^^^^^^

 The statistical tool can ben used to calculate sewerage statistics from 3Di results.
-To use it, first make sure you loaded a 3Di model together with the results you want to calculate the statistics from.
+To use it, first make sure you load a 3Di model together with the results you want to calculate the statistics from.

 .. figure:: image/d_qgisplugin_statisticaltool.png
 	:alt: Statistical Tool